Who is the 'viral gunman' on the run in India?

 The video began circulating on social media after it became clear the protests had descended into violence.
 It even appeared on regional television news channels.

-Within hours, Devashish Jarariya, a local political activist, had identified the man in the video as Raja Chauhan, with whom he said he had studied in the same school with.
+Within hours, Devashish Jarariya, a local political activist, had identified the man in the video as Raja Chauhan, with whom he said he had studied in the same school.

 Mr Jarariya also tweeted screenshots of Mr Chauhan's photos on Facebook in which he is seen holding a gun, and accused him of hatred towards Dalits.
 He accused him of killing the three Dalits